lab2023/lab2023.com/source/posts/2014-12-25-what_is_the_vagrant_and_properties_of_vagrant.md

 ```bash
 $ vagrant init precise32
 ```
-When you wrote above command, you get warning about it, this means include `Vagrantfile`.
+When you write above command, you get warning about it, this means include `Vagrantfile`.

 ### 5) Install Virtual Machine configuration

 ```bash
 $ wget https://raw.github.com/saasbook/courseware/master/vm-setup/configure-image-0.10.3.sh
 ```
-You should configure permission for virtual machine configuration
+You should change permission to executable for virtual machine configuration

 ```bash
 $ chmod +x configure-image-0.10.3.sh